lmc-eu/spirit-design-system/packages/web-react/src/components/Breadcrumbs/README.md

 You can also use any of the existing [npm packages which deal with truncating the string][truncate-npm-search].

+For comprehensive guidance on handling text truncation, translations, and multiple string length scenarios, see the [Content Truncating Guidelines][truncation].

 For detailed information see [Breadcrumbs][breadcrumbs] component.

 ## Icons